erotourtes/Harpooner/README.md

 > Note: you need to configure the keyboard shortcuts yourself.
 See
 > the [example](https://github.com/erotourtes/Harpooner#example) section.

 The harpooner menu is a file.
-All changes to a file are saved after **closing the IDE tab**.
+All changes to a file are saved on the fly (you can turn this behavior off in the settings)

 This plugin is inspired by [Harpoon](https://github.com/ThePrimeagen/harpoon)
 <!-- Plugin description end -->